michael-brade/LaTeX.js/README.md

 ## Limitations

-The following features I am just not interested in to implement (yet):

-* macro (re)definition
+* I don't create an intermediate AST yet, so TeX's conditional expressions are impossible
+* deprecated macros, or macros that are not supposed to be used in LaTeX, won't even exist in LaTeX.js.
+  Examples include: eqnarray, the old LaTeX 2.09 font macros \it, \sl, etc. Also missing are most of the plainTeX macros.
+  See also `l2tabuen.pdf`.
-* incorrect but legal markup in LaTeX won't produce the same result in LaTeX.js - like when using \raggedleft in the middle of a paragraph; but the LaTeX.js result should be intuitively correct
+* incorrect but legal markup in LaTeX won't produce the same result in LaTeX.js - like when using \raggedleft in the middle of a paragraph; but the LaTeX.js result should be intuitively correct.
+* because of the limitations when parsing TeX as a context-free grammar (see [below](#parsing-tex)), native LaTeX packages cannot be parsed and loaded.
+Instead, the macros those packages (and documentclasses) provide have to be implemented in JavaScript.

 ## Limitations of LaTeX.js due to HTML and CSS